52North/WPS/README.md

 $ mvn clean install -P with-geotools
 ```

+To run your project in Eclipse with geotools support using the WTP plug-in (52n-wps-webapp -> Run As -> Run on Server) add the profile to the Active Maven profiles in the project properties of 52n-wps-webapp (right click on the project, select "Maven", add `with-geotools` to the text field).

 ### Non-default configuration file
 There are several ways to supply a `wps_config.xml` file: